 Nuclear medicine involves the use of small amounts of radioactive materials (or tracers) to help diagnose and treat a variety of diseases.
-Nuclear medicine differs from an x-ray, ultrasound or other imaging test in that it determines the cause of the medical problem based on the function of the organ, tissue or bone rather than the structural appearance.
+Nuclear medicine differs from an X-ray or ultrasound because it determines the cause of the medical problem based on the function of the organ, tissue or bone rather than the structural appearance.

-The length of time for nuclear medicine procedures varies greatly, depending on the type of exam.
-Actual scanning time for nuclear imaging exams can take from 20 minutes to several hours and may be conducted over several days.
+The length of time for nuclear medicine procedures can vary, depending on the type of exam.

-- You will be given a small dose of radioactive material, usually intravenously but sometimes orally, that localizes in the specific areas of the body being tested.
+You will be given a small dose of radioactive material, usually through an IV, but sometimes orally.
+This localizes in the specific areas of the body being tested.
 The length of time it takes the tracer to travel through the body varies depending on the type of scan.
 It may take several seconds to several days for the substance to accumulate in the organ under study.

-- Be prepared to inform the physician and technologist performing your exam of any medications you are taking, including vitamins and supplements.
-Also share if you have any allergies, recent illnesses or other medical conditions.
+Be prepared to inform the physician and technologist performing your exam of any medications you are taking, including vitamins and supplements.
+Share if you have any allergies, recent illnesses or other medical conditions.

 Please leave all jewelry and other metallic accessories at home if possible as they may interfere with the procedure.